MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

     3. Vendor supplied firmware update driver will load against this device and updates the firmware.

-## Method 1: FW Update Filter Driver
+## Method 1: Firmware Update Filter Driver

 In this method, a lower filter driver to the USB device driver will be installed as part of driver update process.
 This filter driver will perform the firmware update.